David Shepherd (producer): Legacy

 In 2010, the documentary David Shepherd: A Lifetime of Improvisational Theatre was completed.
-It is an oral history detailing the career of Shepherd and his contributions to Improvisational Theatre.
+It is an oral history detailing Shepherd's career and contributions to improvisational theatre.
 It was directed by Mike Fly and written by Michael Golding.
 The documentary includes interviews with past and present associates such as Bernie Sahlins, Suzanne Shepherd, and Janet Coleman.

-In 2014, Compass Cabaret 55, a documentary about the birth of modern theatrical improvisation directed by Mark Siska, also details the career of Shepherd and his contributions to Improvisational movement.
+In 2014, Compass Cabaret 55, a documentary about the birth of modern theatrical improvisation directed by Mark Siska, also details the career of Shepherd and his contributions to improvisational movement.
 Besides Shepherd, the interviewees include Bernie Sahlins, Janet Coleman, Jeffrey Sweet, and Compass veterans such as Ed Asner, Suzanne Shepherd, and Sheldon Patinkin.